justinwj/Visio-Diagram-Generator/plan docs/strategy.md

 - **Diagnostics Dashboard:**
   Render a diagnostics dashboard panel in every diagram—summarizing skip counts, overflow flags, anchor-to-bridge traces, and click-to-debug links—so users and developers instantly see problem areas.
+# What conventions will you use for anchor/label naming and diagnostics so output remains human-readable and debuggable?
 ### 3. Anchor/Labeling, Debuggability in Dense Diagrams

 - **Semantic Anchoring:**